chapel-lang/chapel/doc/rst/language/spec/statements.rst

 statements, or a combination of ``import`` and ``use`` statements, then the newly-visible names are inserted into a common enclosing scope.

-An error is signalled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by other statements in the same scope as the import.
+An error is signaled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by other statements in the same scope as the import.